tus/tusd/docs/hooks.md

 This event will be triggered after an upload is fully finished but before a response has been returned to the client.
 This is a blocking hook, as such it can be used to validate or post-process an uploaded file.
 A non-zero exit code or HTTP response greater than `400` will return a HTTP 500 error to the client.

+### pre-get

+This event will be triggered before an upload read returned to the client.
+This is a blocking hook, as such it can be used to validate access limits.
+A non-zero exit code or HTTP response greater than `400` will return a HTTP 500 error to the client.

 ### post-finish